Lone Star Sports & Entertainment is a third-party event marketing company based in Houston, Texas and affiliated with

 A native Houstonian, Jasmine is a proud member of the Louisiana State University class of 2014.
 She graduated with a Bachelor’s degree in Sports Administration.

-Emily Kolar serves as the Partnership Marketing Representative and manages the fulfilment of all of corporate and media partnership contracts for Lone Star Sports and Entertainment events.
-She is responsible for the development and execution of year round marketing strategies to achieve sponsor objectives.
+Jack Fenimore serves as the Partnership Marketing Representative and manages the fulfillment of all corporate and media partnership contracts for Lone Star Sports and Entertainment events.
+He is responsible for the development and execution of year-round marketing strategies to achieve sponsor objectives.